 Locations and Dates

-With esports being such a favorite activity nationwide it’s helpful to have so many locations that parents can send their kids.
+With esports being such a favorite activity nationwide it’s helpful to have so many locations (and virtual camps available) that parents can send their kids.

 The dates for the camps change depending on the location and game.
 They do offer camps from June until August